shraja7/phonebook/README.md

 3. Start the frontend application with `npm start`.
 4. Start the JSON server for the backend by navigating to the `backend` directory and running `npm start`.
 5. Access the application in your web browser at `http://localhost:3000`.

+## Notification Component

+The Phonebook Application includes a Notification component to display success or error messages for different operations.
+The component highlights the message with different colors based on the success or error type.

 ## Backend Integration